Andrewstahl/phase-2-final-project/README.md

 Before you begin, you will want to run `npm install` to install the dependencies for this project and `npm run` to start the project.

 ## Project Overview
-This site prompts provides sample data for a stock portfolio.
+This site provides sample data for a stock portfolio.
 There are different links that will display data pertinent to aspects of the portfolio.

 ![](https://github.com/Andrewstahl/phase-2-final-project/blob/main/media/Stahl%20Stock%20Tracker.gif)